DBremen/DirksWiki/docs/General/Understanding_mysteries_of_human_behaviour.md

 Intermittency (unpredictability of receiving a reward like in gambling) intensely fuels dopamine.
 We have just introduced the word "maybe," which is incredibly motivating.

+In the beginning, rewarding (or punishing) people is most effective when it is administered without delay and each time the behavior is repeated.
+Once a behavior becomes learned, variable rewards strengthen the behavior.
+Behavior that is rewarded on an unpredictable basis has the highest rate of response and is the most difficult to extinguish.
+This is, for example, how gamblers are rewarded.
+When they don\'t know when the reward will arrive, they try again and again.
+Furthermore, the greater the reward, the more resistant the behavior is to extinction.

 We humans are reinforced by some very odd things---not just by eating when hungry or other basic instincts.
 We are reinforced by things that